enkidevs/curriculum/spreadsheets/intermediate/importing-data/import-options.md

 The last option is used to tell spreadsheets to convert text from the updated file into numbers, dates, and formulas.

-> 💡 When importing an Excel file type, the only available option is the
+> 💡 When importing an Excel file type, the only available option is **import location**.

 Lastly, click `Import data` and you're done 🎉!

-> 💡 Check the *Learn More* section if you want to see how the imported spreadsheet looks like.
+> 💡 Check the *Learn more* section if you want to see how the imported spreadsheet looks like.

 ---
 ## Practice